 - Bagged salad mixes.
 These come with dressing and all the fixin’s.
 Don’t make the entire salad at one time.
 Instead, portion it out before you put the dressing on.

 - Single serving pack of tuna.
-Avoid cans which are heavy and bulky, and instead buy the envelope style packaging.
+Avoid cans which are heavy and bulky, and instead buy the resealable pouch or envelope style packing.